Click Farms- the not so known face of social media

 Ideally, the answer to this question is “NO!”
 Today’s internet savvy consumers are now spending an average of 2 hours and 22 minutes per day on social media.
 Hence It is not unusual to see uncanny things and ideas going viral on the internet.
 All of us see some kind of viral post on Facebook with thousands of likes thinking how can such things are being liked so many times and why?

 It is not hard to believe that at some point we have all thought about it but we never think how many of these likes are real.
-It always comes down to one question does it affects me?
+It always comes down to one question- does it affect me?

 Well, Yes ! because it is affecting everyone.